RobertAhlin/emx/README.md

 On top of the page is the navigation bar.
 The "EMX|Event" logo is clickable and as "Home" it will also link to the landing page.
 Next to it is a link to "Old Event".
 It is explained later in this feature section.
 Next is "Login" if the visitor is not logged in as a user.<br>
 <img src="readmefiles/navbar_logged_out_01.jpg" alt="Image of the navigation bar in logged out mode"><br>
 If the user is logged in, the Login will change to "Logout".<br>
-Also if the logged in user has "staff status" the user can add an event where the link "Add Event" will appear and will link direktly to the add event panel.<br>
+Also, if the logged in user has "staff status" the user can add an event where the link "Add Event" will appear and will link directly to the add event panel.<br>
 <img src="readmefiles/navbar_logged_in_admin_01.jpg" alt="Image of the navigation bar in logged in in admin mode"><br>

 ### <a id="logged-in-as"></a><b>Logged in as</b>